inBeat/inbeat-website/content/top-influencers/instagram/health/united-states/las-vegas/_index.md

 ---
-title: Top 10 Health Instagram Influencers In Las Vegas In 2023
+title: Top 10 Health Instagram Influencers In Las Vegas In 2024
 description: >-
-  Find top health Instagram influencers in Las Vegas in 2023.
-Most popular hashtags: #lasvegas #health #fitness #workout.
+  Find top health Instagram influencers in Las Vegas in 2024.
+Most popular hashtags: #workout #lasvegas #health #fitness.
 platform: Instagram
-hits: 139
+hits: 178
-text_top: Discover the best Instagram accounts on inBeat.
+text_top: See the most popular Instagram profiles on inBeat.
-text_bottom: Our database aggregates 139 Instagram influencers like this in Las Vegas, United States for you to work with.
+text_bottom: Our platform has 178 Instagram influencers like this in Las Vegas, United States for you to connect with.
 profiles:
   - username: "sierratresslerxo"
     fullname: >-